NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Icons 1423866244 neighborhood icondb Neighborhood

+What is a neighborhood?
 Cities are made up of neighborhoods.
-Neighborhoods are places in which people know each other.
+Since the beginning of time, this condition of prehistoric civilizations has occurred in all cultures, in both urban and rural landscapes.
+Neighborhoods, an Anglo-Saxon word, *neahgebur, or *nigh-dweller denote physical proximity, closeness, and neighborliness, or knowing persons as friends.
+Neighborhoods are defined areas where people live, work, learn, and play.
 Knowing your neighbors begins simply by meeting the people who live on either side of you or across the street.
 You may attend a neighborhood school and meet other families in the area.
 You may become familiar with the people in the drugstore, grocery store, hardware store, coffee shop, or local bakery.
-As you begin to know people you can help each other.
-Borrow a cup of sugar, make a meal for a sick person nearby, shovel the walk of an elderly person, dog sit, or house sit if people travel.
+You may know some of the local pets on your block.
+As you begin to know people, you can help each other.
+Borrow a cup of sugar, make a meal for a sick person nearby, shovel the walk of an elderly person, dog-sit, or house-sit if people are traveling.
+Neighborhoods are communities where people feel a sense of belonging.
+What makes a good neighbor?

-Activity 2 – Take a Scavenger Hunt in Your Neighborhood
+Activity 2 – Key Entries and Routes in your Neighborhood

 Activity 5 – Tree Canopies in Neighborhoods